Structured Data Capture

 Display rendering approaches

-There are four approaches to rendering completed forms defined by SDC: Default, Answers only, Item-controlled, and Custom-Liquid.
+There are four approaches to rendering completed forms defined by SDC: Default, Answers only, Item-controlled, CQL, and Custom-Liquid.
 These approaches and their pros and cons are described below.

 Default Display